-Membership shall be offered to students after the first two semesters who have maintained a cumulative GPA of 3.0 or above and have earned a grade of B or better in each nursing class of the nursing program with no previous failures in any nursing course.
+Membership shall be offered to students after the first two semesters who have maintained a cumulative GPA of 3.0 or above, scored an 800 or higher on the Fundamental HESI Exam and have earned a grade of B or better in each nursing class of the nursing program with no previous failures in any nursing course.
 Students would be invited to provisional membership at the beginning of the third semester of the core curriculum.
 Full membership would be granted if the student maintains the cumulative 3.0 GPA and earns a grade of B or better in all nursing courses in the third semester of study during the second year of the core nursing curriculum.
 Students shall have demonstrated conduct on campus and the clinical areas that reflects integrity and professionalism.